Giant banks boost dividends after passing Fed stress test

 The bank with the lowest capital buffer as determined by the Fed was Citizens Financial (CFG), a regional bank based in Rhode Island.

-It released a statement Friday that stated it would continue a program to repurchase $1.3 billion in stock but it made no announcement about possible dividend payout.
+It released a statement Friday that stated it would continue a program to repurchase $1.3 billion in stock but it made no announcement about a possible dividend payout.

 "We are pleased that the Federal Reserve’s stress test results illustrate Citizens’ strong capital position," said Citizens CFO John Woods.
 "We take further comfort in the fact that our company-run stress test results imply significantly lower capital drawdown than the Federal Reserve’s models."